MIG on the Beach: South Korea, 12/3/70

-We’re asking for help from DMZ War/Korean Confidential readers to fill out the details on this report.
-Ed Willey has graciously provided this information about Dec.
+Army veteran Ed Willey has graciously provided this information about Dec.
 3rd 1970, the day he was called out to recover the pilot of a MIG-15 reportedly “forced down” on the upper East Coast of South Korea.
 (He also provided flight records to confirm his service.)

-KorCon found references to an incident that appears to match: The 1970 “defection” of KPAF/North Korean Air Force Major Pak Sun-kok (or “Soon-kuk”) in Gangwon Province.
+We found references to an incident that appears to match: The 1970 “defection” of KPAF/North Korean Air Force Major Pak Sun-kok (or “Soon-kuk”) in Gangwon Province.
 The book A MiG-15 to Freedom (see the left of this page) has some details.
 The author says he met Major Pak, who told him he had landed in South Korea mistakenly.
 He wanted to return to North Korea, where he had a family, but was kept in the South and became a pilot in the ROK Air Force.
-[KorCon note: It would also not be unprecedented for a defector to claim he arrived in the hands of the enemy by accident, especially given the treatment North Korea provides to the families of disloyal citizens.]
+[Note: It would also not be unprecedented for a defector to claim he arrived in the hands of the enemy by accident, especially given the treatment North Korea provides to the families of disloyal citizens.]

 The book, by the defector who came south with another MIG-15 years before, has some additional info on the case and is an interesting book about a remarkable life.